cubenlp/ChatTool/docs/installation.rst

 Stable release
 --------------

-To install Openai API call, run this command in your terminal:
+To install Chatapi Toolkit, run this command in your terminal:

 .. code-block:: console

-    $ pip install openai_api_call
+    $ pip install chatapi_toolkit

-This is the preferred method to install Openai API call, as it will always install the most recent stable release.
+This is the preferred method to install Chatapi Toolkit, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.